-If You have used Kanban to manage Your work, that is not a continuous production at a factory, You probably have come to a complexity challenge.
+If you have used a visual Kanban board to manage your work, which is not a continuous production at a factory, you probably have come to a complexity challenge.
 Too many cards in a column?
 Several parallel processes on the same board?
 Managing subtasks while parent task is in progress?

-Quest for visualization.
+Quest for visualization

-Historically Kanban methodology has been developed as a system to control the manufacturing logistics chain.
+Historically, Kanban methodology has been developed as a system to control the manufacturing logistics chain.
 Taiichi Ohno at Toyota found a solution to implement a pull instead of a push approach in their Just-in-Time production lines.
 You can read more on the history and development of Kanban methodology in our article about the transition from physical to online Kanban board.

 Today, most businesses use Kanban to manage projects, development, or operations.
 Industries using Kanban vary from engineering and construction to financial services and marketing.
-Managers have been creative to adopt Kanban principles in their organizations and find spaces for Kanban boards in their offices.
+Managers have been creative in adopting Kanban principles in their organizations and finding spaces for Kanban boards in their offices.
 Digitalization has even brought new possibilities to visualize processes.

-Then, we move them through the process steps until completion and cards reach the Done column.
+Then, we move them through the process steps until completion and the cards reach the Done column.
 When we move a card from In Progress to Done, we need to drag a new card from the Backlog into the empty space to make sure the production is utilized.

-Swimlanes for a Visual Kanban board.
+Kanban Swimlanes for a Visual Kanban board

 First of all, we can address limitations by assigning different card colors to different categories of items.
-Then swimlanes can be applied, when Kanban is not a board with just columns, but a grid of columns+swimlanes.
+Then swimlanes can be applied when Kanban is not a board with just columns, but a grid of columns+swimlanes.
 Swimlanes or rows have been first applied in software development to represent features.